FEIE Revocation for Expats Explained: When the Exclusion Costs You More

 What Are the Consequences of Revocation?

-- Housing Exclusion Remains Available: Revoking FEIE does not automatically revoke your Foreign Housing Exclusion.
-You can continue claiming housing benefits unless you separately revoke that election.
+• Housing Exclusion Remains Available: Revoking FEIE does not automatically revoke your Foreign Housing Exclusion.
+You can continue claiming housing benefits unless you revoke that election separately.

-- Potential for Better Long-Term Results: Many expats find that Foreign Tax Credit provides more consistent and substantial tax savings than FEIE, especially with career advancement and income growth.
+• Potential for Better Long-Term Results: Many expats find that the Foreign Tax Credit provides more consistent and substantial tax savings than the FEIE, especially as they advance in their careers and income grows.

 Should You Revoke?
 A Decision Framework